Amo95/CLI-Terminal-Alarm-Script/README.md

 # CLI-Terminal-Alarm-Script
 An alarm for linux...
-Not complete version but it works fine
+Not a complete _ _version_ _ but it works fine

 ###### CLI-Terminal-Alarm-Script is a Python3 script.
 To get it started
 Enter: